 It's like every time I put this pencil to paper my eyes just started to tear over.
 My hands started to shake, I started to cry because this was my sister on a piece of paper.
 This was the sister that I loved and I wanted to honour today.
-This was the sister that gave me

-1 life, she was the one that made me open up my eyes to say 2 that my life wasn't worth living the way I was living it.

-She always used to tell me things are going to change for you if you want to change.
-She said I don't know what that's going to be, but one of these days you're going to have friends, where people are going to love you, people that are going to need you, people that are going to respect you, if you just walk and talk with them.
-She was my strength, she was my rock, she was the one I loved with all my heart.
+This was the sister that gave me life, she was the one that made me open up my eyes to say 1 that my life wasn't worth living the way I was living it.
+2 3 She always used to tell me things are going to change for you if you want to change.
+She said I don't 4 5 know what that's going to be, but one of these days you're going to have friends, where people are going to love you, 6 7 people that are going to need you, people that are going to 8 respect you, if you just walk and talk with them.
+She was 9 my strength, she was my rock, she was the one I loved with all my heart.
 She never realized it but she gave me life.

-You know deep down in my heart I know she was talking to me when I first started to sober up.
-This was the part of life that she said was going to get better.
-This is the part of life where she said friends are going to love you for who you are, not what you are.
-You know I could hear her saying give them a chance.
+10 You know deep down in my heart I know she 11 was talking to me when I first started to sober up.
+12 This was the part of life that she said was going to get better.
+13 14 This is the part of life where she said friends are going to love you for who you are, not what you are.
+You know I 15 16 could hear her saying give them a chance.
+17 People like my brother Dennis, I love him was talking about.
+Giving, giving until you can't give 1 anymore.
+And there's so much in this world that I have to 2 3 give.
+You know I'm doing that in memory of a sister that left a little too soon.
+You know I could still hear her 4 5 calling me Baby Huey.
+But you know I always find out that I'm living my life for her.
+You know after today I'm 6 7 hoping and praying that I don't have to cry anymore.
+I 8 hope that this brings some kind of closure in my life today, then I can put that piece behind me and say I have 9 10 to go on and live.

-People like my brother Dennis, I love him with all my heart.
-People like Joy who talks a little too much, but I love her, yeah.
-People like Claude who loves a hamburger a little too much.
+18 with all my heart.
+People like Joy who talks a little too 19 much, but I love her, yeah.
+People like Claude who loves a 20 hamburger a little too much.
 You know he's up here.
-Oh God, I love you too for looking after my niece.
-You know and I wouldn't be anywhere without Garry.
-You know every Monday he comes in, he comes to visit, you know not to buy Indian gas and Indian cigarettes.
+Oh 21 God, I love you too for looking after my niece.
+You know 22 and I wouldn't be anywhere without Garry.
+You know every 23 Monday he comes in, he comes to visit, you know not to buy 24 Indian gas and Indian cigarettes.